schadokar/go-chat-websocket/README.md

 # go-chat-websocket

-A chat application in Golang using WebSocket and ReactJS
+A chat application in Golang using WebSocket and ReactJS.